vinceimbat/vinceimbat/content/thoughts/some experiences resist articulation.md

 Although I think establishing a metaphysical basis to Mooney's claim will be difficult, we cannot dismiss the claim that whatever we call "I" has two tendencies: to analyze and to just be moved.

-[[thoughts/lyrical philosophy|Lyrical philosophy]] is the discipline that prioritizes being moved over analysis.
+[[lyrical philosophy|Lyrical philosophy]] is the discipline that prioritizes being moved over analysis.

 # Related